meuniv/novawhoosh/source/requirement6.rst

-Requirement #6: Engineering @ life
+Requirement #6: Engineering @ Life
 ++++++++++++++++++++++++++++++++++

 :math:`\boxed{\mathbb{REQ}\Large \rightsquigarrow}` Discuss with your counselor how engineering affects your everyday life.